samsa1/ppx_rml/docs/report/report.md

 ## Our usage of PPX

-In order to get all the tools from the existing ReactiveML compiler to just changed the front and the back end of the compiler.
+In order to get all the tools from the existing ReactiveML compiler we just changed the front and the back end of the compiler rather then developping a brand new compiler.

 The user encompasses his RML code with the `rml` extension.
-Thus the whole handler with register with the `rml` flag recieves the AST of the corresponding code.
+Thus the handler registered with the extension flag `rml` is given the AST of the corresponding code by `ocamlc`.
 This AST first goes through the function `Ocaml2rml.main` that translate the OCaml's AST into a RML's AST.
 The AST obtained can now go through the whole typing and optimisation process inside the compiler.
-And at the backend of the compiler, instead of printing the OCaml code, the string representing the obtained code is given to OCaml's parser in order to obtain a new clean AST.
+Lastly, at the backend of the compiler, instead of printing the OCaml code, the string representing the obtained code is given to OCaml's parser in order to obtain a new clean AST.

 However the AST obtained throught this method is a list of structure item when the preprocess accepts only a structure item.
 In order to go around this problem we encompass the code generated in a module (who is called RML by default).